 The programme must include a research project documented in a doctoral or licentiate thesis.
-This project must be defended at a public defence (Degree of Doctor) or a public seminar (Degree of Licentiate), in both cases with a reviewer.
+This project is to be defended at a public defence (Degree of Doctor) or a public seminar (Degree of Licentiate), in both cases with a reviewer.